kirame09/sparkpost-api-documentation/services/transmissions.md

 ## List [/transmissions{?campaign_id,template_id}]

 ### List all Transmissions [GET]
-List an array of transmission summary objects.
-A transmission summary object contains the "template_id", "id", "campaign_id", "description", and "state".
-The following lists are supported:
+List an array of live transmission summary objects.
+A transmission summary object contains _id_, _state_, _template_id_, _campaign_id_ and _description_ fields.
+The list contains only multi-recipient transmissions in "submitted" or "generating" state or that have "completed" within the last 24 hours.

-* All multi-recipient transmissions
-* Multi-recipient transmissions using a specific template
-* Multi-recipient transmissions for a campaign
-* Multi-recipient transmissions for a campaign that use a specific template

-Note that single recipient transmissions are not returned.

-By default, the list includes all transmissions for all campaigns.
-Use the **template_id** parameter to specify a template and the **campaign_id** parameter to specify a campaign.

-The response for transmissions using an inline template will include "template_id":"inline".
-Inline templates cannot be specifically queried.
+By default, the list includes transmissions for all campaigns and templates.
+Use the _template_id_ parameter to filter by template and _campaign_id_ to filter by campaign.
+The summary for transmissions using an inline template will include `"template_id": "inline"`.
+Transmissions using inline templates cannot be filtered with _template_id_.

-The example response shows a query on _campaign_id=thanksgiving_, with **template_id** not specified as part of the query.
+**Note: single recipient transmissions are not listed.**

+**Note: transmissions in "completed" state are removed from the list after 24 hours.**

 + Parameters
   + campaign_id (optional, string,`thanksgiving`) ...
 ID of the campaign used by the transmissions